xapp-project/libadapta/doc/boxed-lists.md

 # Boxed Lists

-Libadwaita provides API to implement the [boxed lists](https://developer.gnome.org/hig/patterns/containers/boxed-lists.html) pattern.
+Libadapta provides API to implement the [boxed lists](https://developer.gnome.org/hig/patterns/containers/boxed-lists.html) pattern.

 Boxed lists are composed of a [class@Gtk.ListBox] with the